Faculty Research Interests

 Professor.
 D.Sc.
 1983 (environmental health sciences), M.S.
 1978 (environmental health sciences), Harvard; B.Sc.
 1974 (environmental engineering), B.A.
 1974 (environmental studies), Brown.

-Human health effects of inhaled air pollutants; asthma; aerosol science; acidic air pollution; air pollution meteorology and modeling; risk analysis.
+Human exposure and health effects of inhaled air pollutants; aerosol science; particulate matter source apportionment and air pollution epidemiology.